NSS open-text analysis methodology for UK HE

 What "open-text analysis" means (in practice)

-Open-text analysis turns NSS free-text comments into evidence teams can use.
+Open-text analysis turns NSS free-text comments into evidence teams can act on, not just quotes they can repeat.
+Done well, it shows what students are actually saying, where experience is breaking down, and which issues deserve attention first.
 In practice, that usually means:

 A defensible workflow (step-by-step)